Stocks Close Lower in Final Day of a Bumpy Trading Week

 By Alexander Osipovich and Avantika Chilkoti

-Major U.S. stock indexes broke a three-week winning streak, closing with a modest loss after a volatile stretch in the markets.
+U.S. stocks turned lower Friday after reports that a Chinese trade delegation would be returning home earlier than expected, souring hopes that Washington and Beijing were moving toward a trade deal.

-The Dow Jones Industrial Average suffered a loss of about 1% for the week, which featured turmoil in money markets and dramatic swings in crude prices following an attack on oil facilities in Saudi Arabia.
+The news capped off an eventful week that featured turmoil in money markets and an attack on oil facilities in Saudi Arabia that triggered dramatic swings in crude prices.

+Stocks had opened higher but then dropped sharply after news agencies reported that Chinese agriculture officials had canceled a planned trip to Montana and were returning home.

-Still, both the Dow and the S&P 500 are within about 1.5% of their closing records from July.
+All three indexes are on pace to close the week lower, after three consecutive weeks of gains.
+Still, both the Dow and S&P 500 are within 1.5% of their closing records reached in July.

-Friday's session started quietly.
-But stocks turned lower in afternoon trading on reports that a Chinese trade delegation would be returning home earlier than expected, souring hopes for a trade deal between Washington and Beijing.

-Investors have been particularly sensitive to trade-related headlines in recent weeks amid signs that an overseas slowdown is spreading to the U.S. Deputy-level officials were working Thursday and Friday to set the agenda for talks among senior officials tentatively planned for October, The Wall Street Journal reported.
+Investors have been particularly sensitive to trade-related headlines in recent weeks amid signs that an overseas slowdown is spreading to the U.S..
+Mid-level trade talks resumed Thursday, ahead of higher level talks that were slated to start next month.

-Investors snapped up assets seen as havens.
-The yield on U.S. 10-year Treasurys fell to 1.754% from 1.901% a week earlier -- the biggest one-week decline in a month.
-Bond yields move in the opposite direction from prices.
-Gold prices rose 1.1% for the week.
+Investors snapped up assets seen as safe havens.
+The yield on U.S. 10-year Treasurys fell to 1.758%, from 1.777% on Thursday.
+Bond yields fall as prices gain.
+Gold prices rose 1.1%.

+In addition to cutting interest rates Wednesday, the Federal Reserve said it would consider at its next meeting whether it should allow its balance sheet to resume growth.
+The move wouldn't mark the start of a new bond-buying program as a stimulus measure, but a return to the normal precrisis practice of letting the Fed's balance sheet grow in line with the broader economy.

+"We're just below an all-time high, and yet there is this anxiety and lack of conviction," said Michael Arone, chief investment strategist for State Street Global Advisors.
+"One of the factors behind that is that the Fed continues to baffle investors."

-For the first time since the financial crisis, the Federal Reserve Bank of New York stepped in to relieve funding pressure in the money markets and committed to continuing such interventions through at least Oct.
+That prompted the Fed to step in to relieve funding pressure in the money markets, the first time it had done so since the financial crisis.
+The central bank pledged to give the financial system another $75 billion boost Friday and to continue such interventions through at least Oct.
 10.

-Meanwhile, Brent crude -- the global oil benchmark -- surged 6.7% this week to $64.28 a barrel after days of major price swings.
-Following an attack on key Saudi production facilities last weekend, Brent booked its largest-ever one-day percentage gain on record Monday.
-But since then prices have pared gains as Saudi officials have pledged to restore production to regular levels.
+U.S. crude oil slipped less than 0.1% to $58.09 a barrel on Friday after days of major price swings.
+Following an attack on key Saudi production facilities last weekend, oil futures spiked nearly 15%--their largest one-day move in years.
+But since then they have pared gains as Saudi officials have pledged to restore production to regular levels.

 "The price of oil might be capped due to the fundamental slowdown in growth we see around the world, whether that be Europe or the world's second-largest economy, China," said Marshall Stocker, director of country research at Eaton Vance.

-In addition to cutting interest rates Wednesday, the Federal Reserve said it would consider at its next meeting whether it should allow its balance sheet to increase.
-The move wouldn't mark the start of a new bond-buying program as a stimulus measure, but a return to the normal precrisis practice of letting the Fed's balance sheet grow in line with the broader economy.

-"We're just below an all-time high, and yet there is this anxiety and lack of conviction," Mr. Arone said.
-"One of the factors behind that is that the Fed continues to baffle investors."

-Netflix was one of the worst-performing stocks in the S&P 500 Friday, down 5.5%.
+Netflix was one of the worst-performing stocks in the S&P 500 on Friday, down 6.2%.
 The streaming company has been under pressure in recent months amid a decline in its U.S. subscribers.

 Overseas, the benchmark Stoxx Europe 600 gained 0.3%.
 In Asia, the Shanghai Composite and Japan's Nikkei both rose 0.2%.